irias/bolong/README.md

 		"passphrase": "She0oghoairie2Tu"
 	}

 For a more complete example, see bolong-example.json.txt.
+Set an explicit path for a config file like so:

+	./bolong -config your-config-file.json <cmd>...

 Now we can create a new backup of the current directory: